Ezio Capuano: Coach

 On 11 October 2021, Capuano took over as the new head coach of Serie C club ACR Messina, replacing Salvatore Sullo.
 He was, however, sacked only two months later, on 15 December, due to negative results.

 On 12 September 2022, Capuano took over at Serie C club Taranto, replacing Nello Di Costanzo.
 After guiding Taranto to safety by the end of the season, he signed a three-year contract extension to keep him in charge of the club until 30 June 2026.
 In his second season, despite a four-point deduction, Capuano guided Taranto to fourth place in the league table and reached the promotion playoffs, eventually losing to Vicenza.

 On 16 August 2024, following a series of events that led to the resignation of Taranto's chairman and a complete shakeup of the squad and board of directors due to financial issues, Capuano and his assistant, Cosimo Zangla, were sacked from their posts.
 Just a month later, on 27 September 2024, Capuano signed a contract until the end of the season with Foggia, thus returning in charge of the Satanelli four years after his previous experience with the club.
 His second stint at Foggia lasted however only one month, as Capuano tended his resignations on 27 October 2024 immediately after a shocking 1–2 injury time loss to Sorrento, formally confirming them the next day.

 Just a few weeks later, on 11 December 2024, Capuano was hired to replace Salvatore Aronica in charge of fellow Serie C club Trapani.
 His stint lasted just over a month, as he was dismissed on 28 January 2025, the club citing inappropriate conduct toward the squad as the reason for it.

 On 24 October 2025, Capuano was unveiled as the new head coach of Serie C club Giugliano, signing a contract until the end of the season, with an option to extend for one further year.
+On 19 January 2026, Capuano was dismissed from Giugliano, leaving the club at the bottom of the league table.